pitfail/pitfail-reports/report1/report1.rst

 - *Securities* are financial tools such as stocks and bonds which may be traded for some amount of capital (dollars).

+- A *Stock Price Source* is a supplier of stock pricing data for the present (within the margin of some minutes).
+They are queried for all data regarding actual market numbers.
+Currently, *Yahoo* is the *stock srice source*.

 - *Yahoo* is the source for all real market data which determines the actual effect of purchasing and selling securities.